clmccart/azureml_cli_tutorial/happypath_remotedata.md

 --model <name of registered model>:<model version number> ^ --inference-config-file <path to inferenceconfig.json> ^
 --deploy-config-file <path to deploymentconfig.json> ^
---computetarget <name of your aks cluster>
+--compute-target <name of your aks cluster>
 ```

 The output from this should look like this: